-- i) For Criteria 4.6, the RSPO Secretariat is tasked to compile and document the industry's Best Practices as guidelines. - ii) For Criteria 7.8, the definition of High Carbon Stock and Low Carbon Stock (text in box) is only a proposal by the RSPO Emission Reduction Working Group (ERWG) is subjected to further discussion by the ERWG.
-At the same time, there are other ongoing working groups in Malaysia and other parts of the world looking into this matter. - iii) Annex 4 of this National Interpretation provides the guidance notes for determining validity of claims over land and natural resources by people living in areas being developed for oil palm plantation (cross reference to Criteria 2.2, 2.3, 6.2, 6.3, 6.4, 6.11, 7.3, 7.5 and 7.6). - iv) This draft National Interpretation document is subject to public consultation for a period of 60 days.
-Another Task Force meeting will be held to discuss on the outcome from the comments received during the public consultation period.
+- i) For Criteria 4.6, the RSPO Secretariat is tasked to compile and document the industry's Best Practices as guidelines. - ii) For Criteria 7.8, on the definition of High Carbon Stock (HCS) and Low Carbon Stock (LCS), there are ongoing works in Malaysia and other parts of the world to further clarify this, as well as under the RSPO Emission Reduction Working Group (ERWG) to provide the definitions of HCS and LCS.
+A provisional definition in accordance to the generic P&C 2013 for Low Carbon Stock areas has been adopted until further guidance is provided by the RSPO ERWG. - iii) Annex 4 of this National Interpretation provides the guidance notes for determining validity of claims in relation to land and user rights within existing and future plantations (cross reference to Criteria 2.2, 2.3, 6.2, 6.3, 6.4, 6.11, 7.3, 7.5 and 7.6.)